 Export your book as a Thin Common Cartridge file (with LTI links)

 Go into the book you wish to bring into Canvas via LTI.
 Click on Export on the left-hand side bar.
-You should see the Common Cartridge 1.3 (LTI Link) export option.
+You should see the Common Cartridge with LTI Links (Canvas) export option.
 Select this, click Export your book and then download it to your computer.

 Import your book to a Canvas Course